Ichoran/teensy-stimulus/README.md

 When a stimulus protocol has finished, the LED will flash briefly once every three seconds.

-## Loading the Teensy Stimulus program onto a Teensy 3.1 or later board
+## Loading the Ticklish program onto a Teensy 3.1 or later board

 If you use the Arduino IDE with the standard loader, you should be able to simply run the IDE, compile with control-R, and press the button on the Teensy to load the program.

 ## Implementation Details

 The code running on the Teensy is a not-very-straightforward state machine to run the digital outputs plus interrupts as needed to run the analog output.
-Presently, reading the source code (in the `teensy-stim` directory) is the best way to learn about the functioning of the state machine.
+Presently, reading the source code (in the `ticklish` directory) is the best way to learn about the functioning of the state machine.

-## Complete Teensy Stimulator Command Reference
+## Complete Ticklish Command Reference

 ### Handy Mnemonics